Why This Recipe Works

 If the fish has adhered to the grill grate at all, the best way to release it isn't to try to jam a metal spatula underneath.
 Instead, slide a thin metal tool, like the tines of a carving fork, or even the spatula blade itself, down between the grill grates and under the fish.
 Then gently lift from below, being careful not to force it if it's stuck on tight.

 Now turn the fish and repeat on the second side.
-As you can see in the photos here, I've put a crosshatch pattern on the swordfish steak by rotating it roughly 45 degrees partway through searing on each side.
+I put a crosshatch pattern on the swordfish steak by rotating it roughly 45 degrees partway through searing on each side.
 Is that necessary?
 No, absolutely not.
 There is no benefit to trying to brand the fish with a diamond pattern, aside from the fact that it kinda looks nice.
 It comes with a risk, too, which is that in order to do it, you need to lift and rotate the fish even earlier than if you just left it until it was time to flip.
 So, do it or don't do it; it's up to you.

 If the fish isn't cooked through to your desired doneness at this point, allow it to finish cooking over the cooler area of the grill, flipping and rotating it every minute or two for even cooking.